-Forest cover types and growth/drain ratios
+Forest cover-types and growth/drain ratios

-The catchment area for Sampson contains 10.8 million hectares of forested land.
-The annual growth to drain ratio of the supply base is 1.83 for all species, 2.88 for hardwood, and 1.64 for pine (USDA Forest Service, 2018).
+The catchment area for Cottondale contains 33.8 million hectares of forested land.
+The annual growth to drain ratio of the supply base is 1.61:1 for all species, 1.83:1 for hardwood, and 1.55:1 for pine (USDA Forest Service, 2018).
 A positive growth to drain ratio indicates that forest growth exceeds harvest removals.
-In the supply base area total inventory has increased by an average of 1.65% annually between 2000 and 20171 (Figure 1).
-Since 2000, US Forest Service Forest Inventory and Analysis (FIA) data indicates a slight increase in forest area in the counties covered included in the Sampson supply base area (USDA Forest Service, 2018) (Figure 2).
-Overall, the inventory has been growing while the area in forest has remained steady.
+In the Gulf region of the U.S. South, total inventory has increased by an average of 1.2% annually between 2000 and 20171 (Figure 1).
+Since 2000, US Forest Service Forest Inventory Analysis (FIA) data indicates an increase in forest area in the states covered included in the Cottondale supply base area (USDA Forest Service, 2018) (Figure 2).